LucasKBF/flask/README.md

 ### **Main Features**
 - **Modern and clean interface**: designed for usability and aesthetics.
 - **Enhanced navigation**: organizes frequently used functionalities.
-- **Responsive design**: works seamlessly on mobile, tablet, and desktop devices.

 ---